kamilburda/batcher/docs/sections/Customization.md

 * `Current Layer` (default): applies the procedure to the currently processed layer.
 * `Background Layer`: applies the procedure to the layer representing background, inserted via the `Insert background` procedure.
 If there is no such layer, the procedure will have no effect.
 * `Foreground Layer`: applies the procedure to the layer representing foreground, inserted via the `Insert foreground` procedure.
 If there is no such layer, the procedure will have no effect.
+* `All Layers`: applies the procedure to all layers within the currently processed image.
+This option is available usually only for procedures having the `The input drawables` argument.
+Note that a procedure may not work on multiple layers at once and thus may yield an error if this option is chosen.

 ### More Options